ai-twinkle/tw-leetcode/README.md

-# Daily LeetCode
+# Tw-LeetCode

-This repository contains my solutions to the problems on LeetCode.
+This dataset contains the solutions to the problems on LeetCode.

-I will try to solve at least one problem every day if I have time.
+- Update Fequency: At least one problem every day.
-I will be using TypeScript for all the solutions.
+- Language: TypeScript
-There will also be a Note in Traditional Chinese to explain my solution.
+- Model: Solutions and explanations are generated using OpenAI's GPT-4.5 and GPT-4.1 models with human cleanup.

 ## Solution Optimization Process

-My approach to solving and optimizing LeetCode problems follows this process:
+The approach to solving and optimizing LeetCode problems follows this process:

 1. Create a basic solution that correctly solves the problem
 2. Leverage `o4-mini-high` model to iteratively optimize the solution using a specialized prompt